 A striking feature of Kerala's supernatural tradition is not just that ghost stories exist — it is how they circulate.
 The stories that feel most real are not the ancient legends.
 They are the ones that happened to someone your friend knows, on a road you drive every week, in a building you pass every morning.

 Folklore scholarship recognises these as contemporary legends — personal experience narratives that gradually detach from their original witness and enter collective memory.
 The process is always the same: the story starts with a specific person and moment, then slowly loses its narrator while keeping its location.
-The name of the road, the curve in the river, the bend in the forest path — these remain long after the name of the original witness is forgotten.
+The name of the road, the curve in the river, the bend in the forest path — these remain fixed as the human witness fades.
+The place remembers even when the person is forgotten.

 What Kerala's Ghost Stories Are Actually Doing — A Folklore Analysis